 Uranus is the coldest planet in the Solar system.
-The lowest temperature recorded on Uranus is as low as -224°C/-371°F. However, when it comes to average temperatures, Neptune is the coldest planet.
-The average temperature on Neptune is -201°C/-330°F while the average temperature on Uranus is -195°C/-320°F.
+The lowest temperature recorded on Uranus is as low as -224°C/-371°F. However, when it comes to mean temperatures, Neptune is the coldest planet.
+The mean temperature on Neptune is around -201°C/-330°F while the mean temperature on Uranus is around -195°C/-320°F.

 Why is Uranus so cold?

-- The temperatures on Uranus are so cold primarily because of its large distance from the Sun.
+1. The temperatures on Uranus are so low primarily because of its large distance from the Sun.

-- Uranus has an axial tilt of about 98 degrees.
-You can imagine Uranus rolling on its axis around the Sun.
+2. Uranus has an axial tilt of about 98 degrees.
+You can imagine Uranus rolling on its orbital plane around the Sun.
 This unusual tilt is believed to be caused because of a collision with another astronomical body.
-Due to this collision, a large amount of core heat might have been released from Uranus.
-Uranus has a relatively lower core temperature of less than 5000°C. Neptune on the other hand has a core temperature of 7000°C. Also due to this unusual tilt, for a quarter of the Uranian year i.e. 21 Earth years, a polar side faces the sun while the other side goes into long, cold winters.
-This is another reason why Uranus has the coldest recorded temperatures.
+Due to this collision, a large amount of core heat might have released from Uranus.
+Uranus has a relatively lower core temperature of less than 5000 °C. Neptune on the other hand has a core temperature of 7000 °C.

-Although the average temperature on Earth’s moon is higher than the colder solar system bodies.
-However, the side not facing the Sun gets extremely cold.
-The temperatures recorded on some craters on the moon are lower than Pluto’s average temperature.
+The average temperature on Earth’s moon is higher than the colder solar system bodies.
+However, the side of Earth’s moon not facing the Sun gets extremely cold.
+The temperatures recorded on some craters of the moon are lower than Pluto’s average temperature.